Jemurai/policy/policies/Systems_Security_Policy.md

 ### Laptops and Desktop Computers

 Laptops and desktop computers shall be enrolled in automatic updates to ensure they are patched as quickly as possible.
 [NIST800-53:CM-1](https://nvd.nist.gov/800-53/Rev4/control/CM-1), [NIST800-53:CM-2](https://nvd.nist.gov/800-53/Rev4/control/CM-2)

+Shared computers must be physically marked as shared so that a user knows this.
+[NIST800-53:SC-15](https://nvd.nist.gov/800-53/Rev4/control/SC-15)

 ### Servers, Containers and Virtual Machines